Certainty of Survival

 Normal distribution with associated certainty of survival

 Table 1.
-Lookup table for Certainty Of Survival
+Lookup table for certainty of survival

 Number of SD's